 Possible side effects of the implant

-Drugs chemotherapy for brain Tumors CAN a cause some side effects, implant placement CAN Increase the risk of the after surgery Complications.
+Drugs chemotherapy for brain tumors can cause some side effects, implant placement can increase the risk of complications after surgery.
 Certain undesirable effects may be caused by a tumor or surgery (craniotomy).

 It is important to inform your doctor about any new symptoms or the worsening of existing symptoms: